hackathonismb/VizSNP-St/README.md

 - Currently, we utilize two pathogenicity prediction scores: SIFT and PolyPhen.

 **4] Generate the iCn3D path based on variants of interest**
-- Finally, an `iCn3D link` is generated using the UPrimAC retrieved earlier (see step 1), including variant annotation information (those predicted to be `deleterious` by SIFT and PolyPhen).
+- Finally, an `iCn3D link` is generated using the protein structure retrieved earlier (see step 1) with the added variant annotation information (those predicted to be `deleterious` by SIFT and PolyPhen).
 - Automatically open the link in your favorite web browser.

 </br>